influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/tools/pyarrow.md

 ---

-Use [PyArrow](https://arrow.apache.org/docs/python/) to read and analyze query results from an InfluxDB bucket powered by InfluxDB IOx.
+Use [PyArrow](https://arrow.apache.org/docs/python/) to read and analyze query results from a InfluxDB Cloud Serverless.
 The PyArrow library provides efficient computation, aggregation, serialization, and conversion of Arrow format data.

 > Apache Arrow is a development platform for in-memory analytics.
 It contains a set of technologies that enable